ballerina-attic/ballerina-honeycomb/README.md

         int spanId2 = observe:startRootSpan("Database call span");
         var returnValue = databaseEP->select("SELECT * FROM student", Student, loadToMemory = true);
-        //Sending a request to mysql endpoint and getting a response with required data table.
+        //Sending a request to MySQL endpoint and getting a response with required data table.
         _ = observe:finishSpan(spanId2);
         // A table is declared with Student as its type. table<Student> dataTable;